 The graduation of the Class of 2017 marked the first group of freshmen who arrived at JU at the beginning of President Cost’ presidency.
 He often remarks that it was a powerful moment for him personally.
-A past recipient of the Jacksonville University Distinguished Dolphin Alumni Award (2006), President Cost also joined the JU Board of Trustees in 2009, chairing both the Enrollment and Retention Committee and the Development Committee.
+A past recipient of the Jacksonville University Distinguished Alumni of Excellence Award (2006), President Cost also joined the JU Board of Trustees in 2009, chairing both the Enrollment and Retention Committee and the Development Committee.

 However, none of these accolades motivate him in the same way as direct feedback from students.
 His open-door policy demonstrates his firm belief in the culture of the University.
 “We are creating true learners—in lifelong pursuit of learning—who will become tomorrow’s global citizens.
 And we are not a place where a student simply goes to check off a box on a to-do list and get a job, any job.
 Our students are inspired to push themselves, build careers and spark lasting passions.”